-Drug Rashes in Children
+Medicine Rashes in Children

-Rashes caused by an allergic reaction to the medicine
+- Allergic reaction to the medicine

-Anabolic steroids, corticosteroids, bromides, iodides, hydantoins, lithium, isoniazid, phenytoin, phenobarbital, vitamins B2, B6, and B12
+Anabolic steroids, corticosteroids, bromides, iodides, hydantoins, lithium, isoniazid, phenytoin, phenobarbital, vitamins B-2, B-6, and B-12

 Red, scaly skin that may thicken and involve the entire body

-Antibiotics that contain sulfa, penicillins, and hydantoins
+Antibiotics that have sulfa, penicillins, or hydantoins

-Raised red bumps that are itchy
+Raised red bumps

 Purple areas on the skin, often on the legs